TuiyaVictoria/revenue-insight-analysis/README.md

 ![Top 10 Sub-Categories by Sales](https://github.com/TuiyaVictoria/revenue-insight-analysis/blob/main/subcategory%20by%20sales.png)

 ### Actionable Insights
-Optimize Discounts: Data shows that discounts exceeding 20% drastically reduce the average profit per transaction.
+1.Optimize Discounts: Data shows that discounts exceeding 20% drastically reduce the average profit per transaction.
-Focus on Technology: While the volume is lower than Office Supplies, the profit margin in Technology is significantly higher.
+2.Focus on Technology: While the volume is lower than Office Supplies, the profit margin in Technology is significantly higher.
-Regional Strategy: The West Region outperforms others; a "Deep Dive" into their shipping methods is recommended to replicate success elsewhere.
+3.Regional Strategy: The West Region outperforms others; a "Deep Dive" into their shipping methods is recommended to replicate success elsewhere.